May 8 in Cardinals History

 May 8, 1951, Stan Musial hit his 2nd homer of the season and his 176th career long ball.
 The game was in New York facing the Giants.
 The bases were empty and the Cardinals were behind 2-0 in the top of the 5th inning.
 Facing Larry Jansen, Musial connects for a solo home run.

 Home Run #266 of his career and 9th of the season on May 8, 1954, was in Cincinnati.
-Solly Hemus and Red Schoendientst were on base with the game tied 3-3 when Musial went deep off Ken Raffensberger.
+Solly Hemus and Red Schoendienst were on base with the game tied 3-3 when Musial went deep off Ken Raffensberger.

 May 8, 1962, Stan was facing the fireballing Juan Marichal of the San Francisco Giants.
-The Cardinals trailed 2-1 in the bottom of the 4th inning with no one on base when Musial hot a solo homer to tie the game.
+The Cardinals trailed 2-1 in the bottom of the 4th inning with no one on base when Musial hit a solo homer to tie the game.
 It was his 449th of his career and 5th of the season.

 In 1963, he hit #465 from Bob Miller in the bottom of the 4th with a solo home run.